ckormanyos/real-time-cpp/readme.md

 running the bare-metal reference application are included in this repo.
 The program toggles the GPIO status LED  at GPIO index `0x47`.

-For other compatible boards, feel free contact me with an issue requesting further details on your desired target system.
+For other compatible boards, feel free contact me directly or submit an issue requesting support for your desired target system.

 ## All Bare-Metal

-The projects are programmed _OS-less_ in bare-metal mode making use of self-written startup code.
+Projects in this repo are programmed _OS-less_ in bare-metal mode making use of self-written startup code.
 No external libraries other than native C++ and its own standard libraries are used.

-Consider, for instance, the BeagleBone Black Edition (known as target am335x below) --- one of several target systems supported in this repository.
+Consider, for instance, the BeagleBone Black Edition (known as `target am335x` below) --- one of several target systems supported in this repository.
-The projects on this board boot from the binary image file _MLO_ the SD card and subsequently perform their own static initialization and chip initialization of the ARM(R) 8 am335x processor.
+The projects on this board boot from the binary image file _MLO_ the SD card and subsequently perform their own static initialization and chip initialization of the ARM(R) 8 AM335x processor.

 The [image](./bare_metal_bbb.jpg)
 shows the bare-metal BBB in action.
-The first user LED is toggled on port1.21 and the oscilloscope captures a real-time measurement with time signal on digital I/O port1.15 (header pin P8.15 on the BBB).
+The first user LED is toggled on `port1.21` and the oscilloscope captures a real-time measurement with time signal on digital I/O `port1.15` (header pin `P8.15` on the BBB).

 ## Benchmarks